 Risk Nature of risk Control & Actions Regulatory risk An unfavourable facility inspection from USFDA or other major regulatory body, leading to significant delay of product exports.
-The Company has rigorous training programmes for all employees in the manufacturing facilities & detailed internal processes and quality monitoring systems to ensure full compliance.
+The Company has rigorous training programmes for all employees the manufacturing facilities & detailed internal processes and quali monitoring systems to ensure full compliance.
 Business portfolio risk Natco is exposed to the risk of being focused mostly on one therapeutic segment (being Oncology).
 Addressing one therapeutic segment could have an impact on the financial viability of the Company.
-Natco remains a domestic leader in this segment, offering quality therapies at competitive prices, making it affordable for a large cross section of the society.
-In addition to the recently expanded therapeutic segment of Hepatology, the Company has further plans to expand into other therapeutic segments.
-For the USA market, the company has filed many non-oncology complex molecules as well.
+Natco remains a domestic leader in this segment, offering quali therapies at competitive prices, making it affordable for a large cross section of the society.
+In addition to the recently expanded therapeutic segment Hepatology, the Company has further plans to expand into oth therapeutic segments.
+For the USA market, the company has file many non-oncology complex molecules as well.
 Currency volatility risk Fluctuations in foreign currency could result in variations in margins for the Company.
 The Company is naturally hedged (with exports and imports) providing a natural hedge against volatility in foreign currency.
 With the expected depreciation in rupee, and high exports, the company stands to gain in the near future.
 Geographical risk Being excessively dependent on domestic market could affect the sustainability in the long-run.
-While the Company has derived more than 70% of its revenue from domestic markets during FY 2015-16, by filing niche molecules in the USA market, which is expected to balance other non-US business in terms of monetization.
-In addition, the Company has set up subsidiaries in Brazil, Canada, Australia and South-East Asia.
-These companies are structured to compliment the US business, as well as help the Company penetrate these markets with niche products.
+While the Company has derived more than 70% of its revenue fro domestic markets during FY 2015-16, by filing niche molecules in the US market, which is expected to balance other non-US business in terms monetization.
+In addition, the Company has set up subsidiaries in Brazil, Canada, Austra and South-East Asia.
+These companies are structured to compliment the US business, as well as help the Company penetrate these markets win niche products.
 Human Capital risk Our success depends on our ability to retain and attract key qualified personnel and, if we are not able to retain them or recruit additional qualified personnel, we may be unable to successfully develop our business.
-The Company has a policy of providing excellent working environment for employees across all sections for better work-life balance.
-The compensation paid by the company is comparable with industries of its class and size.
-The Company has formulated ESOP scheme to award and retain talent.
-Health, Safety and Environment th, Being in the business of The Company endeavours to achieve zero incidents and maintaty and healthcare, it is imperative compliance with the laws and regulations that it is governed w Price control risk The increased adoption of tender systems and other forms of price control in the market could reduce revenue/profit realization for our products.
+The Company has a policy of providing excellent working environme for employees across all sections for better work-life balance.
+Th compensation paid by the company is comparable with industri- of its class and size.
+The Company has formulated ESOP scheme award and retain talent.
+Health, Safety and Environment Being in the business of healthcare, it is imperative for the Company to ensure 'no risk' in regards to health and safety of its stakeholder fraternity.
+Non-compliance of domestic and international regulations could lead to business disruptions.
+The Company endeavours to achieve zero incidents and maintains f compliance with the laws and regulations that it is governed with. its manufacturing facilities and R&D centres are complied with require regulatory laws, and are periodically audited.
+Price control risk The increased adoption of tender systems and other forms of price control in the market could reduce revenue/profit realization for our products.
 Pricing it right!
 NATCO's product prices are generally lower than the median prices in the market.
-Hence, we believe, price controls will not impact the company's product pricing as much.
+Hence, we believe, price controls will n impact the company's product pricing as much.
 Patent risk The Company's inability to defend patent challenges, could prevent the Company from selling the products or result in financial liabilities.
 The Company enters strategic partnerships for product launches with major distributors and renowned pharma companies, wherein the downside risks (legal costs) are shared.
 For domestic markets, the product litigation is minimal.